Luodian/main-page-preview/src/content/note/dllm.md

 ### 4.1 KV Caching

 1. **Fast-DLLM [6]：approximated KV-Caching**
-    1. Empirical results in [6] show that, although a masked diffusion language model (MDLLM) theoretically requires every token to attend to the keys and values of *all* positions in the input sequence—forcing a complete refresh of **K** and **V** at each forward pass—the cosine similarity between the **K** and **V** vectors at the *same* position across consecutive denoising steps is nevertheless quite high (the authors verified this on two models, **LLaDA** [1] and **Dream** [13]).
+    1. Empirical results in [6] show that, although a masked diffusion language model (MDLLM) theoretically requires every token to attend to the keys and values of all positions in the input sequence—forcing a complete refresh of **K** and **V** at each forward pass—the cosine similarity between the **K** and **V** vectors at the same position across consecutive denoising steps is nevertheless quite high (the authors verified this on two models, **LLaDA** [1] and **Dream** [13]).
-    2. Leveraging this observation, one can implement a *localized* approximate KV-caching mechanism within a short temporal window (e.g., successive denoising steps inside the same block).
+    2. Leveraging this observation, one can implement a localized approximate KV-caching mechanism within a short temporal window (e.g., successive denoising steps inside the same block).
 Even though a strict KV-cache is formally incompatible with MDLLM, this high inter-step similarity can still be exploited to reduce redundant computation.

         ![image.png](DLM_images/image5.png)

     3. Because Fast-DLLM is based on **LLaDA[1]** and **Dream[13]**, consistency between training and inference requires that each forward pass still feed the prompt **and every block** into the model.
 This constraint led the authors to introduce **dual caching**.
-Standard KV-caching can be regarded as *prefix caching*, since it stores only the keys and values for positions *preceding* the current block.
-Dual caching, by contrast, also caches the tensors for the blocks *following* the current one—reflecting the fact that Fast-DLLM must repeatedly process the prompt together with the full set of blocks at every step.
+Standard KV-caching can be regarded as prefix caching, since it stores only the keys and values for positions preceding the current block.
+Dual caching, by contrast, also caches the tensors for the blocks following the current one—reflecting the fact that Fast-DLLM must repeatedly process the prompt together with the full set of blocks at every step.

         ![image.png](DLM_images/image6.png)

 2. **BD3LM [8]：more consistent KV-Cache**
-    1. *Training‐time semi-causal masking.*
+    1. **Training‐time semi-causal masking.**
-        1. Introducing a **semi-causal mask** during training allows an MDLLM to support **semi-KV caching** natively, though it also nudges the model’s behavior toward the autoregressive (AR) regime.
+        Introducing a **semi-causal mask** during training allows an MDLLM to support **semi-KV caching** natively, though it also nudges the model’s behavior toward the autoregressive (AR) regime.
     2. **Comparison with Fast-DLLM**

         i.
-For **BD3LM**, sampling **with** KV-caching produces *exactly* the same outputs as sampling **without** KV-caching; the mechanism is therefore exact rather than approximate.
+For **BD3LM**, sampling **with** KV-caching produces exactly the same outputs as sampling **without** KV-caching; the mechanism is therefore exact rather than approximate.

         ii.
-At inference, only the *current* block and its *preceding* blocks need to be processed.
+At inference, only the current block and its preceding blocks need to be processed.
 The model no longer receives the full input sequence, yielding lower computational cost.

         iii.
 The main drawback is that an existing MDLLM must be **re-trained** or at least **fine-tuned**, whereas Fast-DLLM can be applied directly to a fully-trained model with no additional adjustment.

         iv.
 Their **Vectorized Training** strategy is also noteworthy: by concatenating $x_{0}$ and $x_{t}$ and employing a specially designed attention mask, they achieve highly efficient vectorized optimization.
 This constitutes an effective fusion of teacher forcing and diffusion-style training.
-Detailed mechanics are given in the paper—see especially Appendix B.6 on the *Specialized Attention Mask*—and are not expanded upon here.
+Detailed mechanics are given in the paper—see especially Appendix B.6 on the Specialized Attention Mask—and are not expanded upon here.

 ![image.png](DLM_images/image7.png)